idaholab/Deep-Lynx-ML-Adapter/README.md

 5. Setup your `.env` file.
 5. Run the project.

-Logs will be written to a logfile, stored in the root directory of the project.
+Logs will be written to a log file, stored in the root directory of the project.
 The log filename is set in `adapter/__init__.py` and is called `MLAdapter.log`.

 <details>
   <summary>Environment Setup for Python</summary>